jjrom/resto/INSTALLATION.md

 * The **DATABASE_TARGET_SCHEMA** schema contains all other tables i.e. collection, feature, etc.

 By default, the **DATABASE_COMMON_SCHEMA** and **DATABASE_TARGET_SCHEMA** have the same value set to `resto`.
 So all tables, functions and triggers are installed in the `resto` schema.
-These values can be changed in [config.env](config.env) but **YOU SHOULD NOT DO THAT UNLESS YOU HAVE A VERY GOOD REASON TO DO THAT** - for instance use the same resto database instance to store independants collection from different resto api instances.
+These values can be changed in [config.env](config.env) but **YOU SHOULD NOT DO THAT UNLESS YOU HAVE A VERY GOOD REASON TO DO SO** - for instance use the same resto database instance to store independants collection from different resto api instances.

 ## Building and deploying
-After reviewing your [configuration](config.env) file, run one the following command:
+After reviewing your [configuration](config.env) file, run the following command:

         ./deploy

-You can also specify your own configuration file (default is to use config.env) :
+You can also specify your own configuration file instead of the default [config.env](config.env)) :

         ./deploy -e config-dev.env